-Eric was re-appointed to the Board in 2020 and was re-appointed as Vice-Chairman of the Board for 2021.
+Eric was re-appointed by the County Commission to the Board in 2020 and was elected as Chairman of the Board for 2022.
 Eric was born in Michigan but raised in California.
-He graduated from the University of California at Berkeley and then he and his wife Georgina moved to Michigan where he managed a civil engineering firm in the Three Rivers area while pursuing a master’s degree at Western Michigan University.
-He then went to work for Waste Management as an environmental engineer and is now a District Manager.
-He and Georgina have been married for 42 years, have one child and reside on Fishers Lake just outside of Three Rivers.
-Eric has been actively involved in community organizations for many years and was elected as a St. Joseph County Commissioner in 2002 where he served three two year terms.
-He is currently on the board of the Michigan Waste & Recycling Association, the County Board of Public Works and the Calhoun County, Kalamazoo County and St. Joseph County Solid Waste Planning Committees.
+He graduated from the University of California at Berkeley and then he and his wife Georgina moved to Michigan where he managed a civil engineering firm in the Three Rivers area for seven years.
+In 1991 he went to work for Waste Management as an environmental engineer and concurrently pursued a master’s degree at Western Michigan University.
+Upon graduation he was promoted to District Manager of several facilities in southwest Michigan where he remained until his retirement in January 2021.
+He and Georgina have been married for 43 years, have one child and reside on Fishers Lake just outside of Three Rivers.
+Eric has been actively involved in many community organizations for many years and was elected as a St. Joseph County Commissioner in 2002 where he served three two-year terms.
+In addition to the Road Commission, he is currently on the County Board of Public Works and the County Solid Waste Planning Commission.
 He has been a member of the Three Rivers Rotary Club since 1999.
-Eric is planning to retire in January 2021.

 Jack was appointed to the Board in 2021.
 Jack served 20 years in the Navy as an Air Traffic Controller and did 3 combat tours to the Middle East and earned the Navy Commendation Medal.
 He is married and they have one daughter and live in Park Township.
 In addition to his Naval service, Jack is a commercial pilot and has also owned a restaurant.
 He has been actively involved in community organizations for many years which earned him the Military Outstanding Volunteer Service medal.
 Jack is a Park Township Planning Commissioner, American Legion Officer, member of the Kiwanis Club in Sturgis, St. Joseph County Housing Focus Group, Cass County Conservation Club, Guys Who Give, 100 Good Fellows, and Forty & Eight.